 Our Farm

-HISTORY.
-Great Grandpa Frank Harrand purchased this land in the early 1900s.
-He farmed this land mostly for pickles and cattle, even becoming a receiver for local pickle growers.
-Heather’s grandma grew up on the farm, helping her family do farm chores.
-She is filled with stories about what it was like to grow up on the farm and it feels like such a privilege to keep this land productive and in the family, continuing its agricultural legacy as a centennial farm.
+Frank farmed pickles, corn, and cattle, and even served as a receiver for local pickle growers.
+Heather’s grandmother grew up on the farm, helping with daily chores and collecting stories from a life rooted in agriculture.
+It is a privilege to keep this land productive and in the family, continuing its legacy as a centennial farm.

 FARM SUSTAINBILITY.
 We see ourselves as stewards of the land, lucky enough to be responsible for one small piece of it.
 Our focus is to be as efficient as possible on the ground we farm, leaving plenty of land for native habitat to share with the other tenants of our land.